bhsi-cinch/contentful-hugo/README.md

 contentful-hugo [Flags]

 Flags:
  -space-id=value      "Id of the contentful space from which to extract content.
-If not present will default to an environment variable named `$CONTENTFUL_SPACE_ID`"
+If not present will default to an environment variable named `$CONTENTFUL_API_SPACE`"
- -api-token=value     "API Key used to authenticate with contentful If not present will default to an environment variable named `$CONTENTFUL_DELIVERY_API_TOKEN`"
+ -api-token=value     "API Key used to authenticate with contentful for content delivery.
+If not present will default to an environment variable named `$CONTENTFUL_API_KEY`"
  -config-file=value   "Path to the config TOML file to load.
 Defauls to `./extract-config.tml`"
  ```